ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 Read more about mindsets [here](from-radon) and [here](from-kws).

 Also, although I am trying to write for international students, this applies to all freshmen, actaully all people who are looking for their first tech internship.
+This guide is extremely subjective, and it is intended to be that way, partly because I believe that a subjective advice (like "you should go to hackathons") is more useful than no advice (like not making real advice and say "good luck on the career fair").

 This article is devoted to [KorlaMarch](korlamarch-github).